Submission for Chemistry, Cytology and Coagulation

 Include a brief history, description and location of the biopsy site.

 Never expose cytology smears to formalin fumes as this will alter stainability of the slides making them unreadable.
 Always ship cytology specimens separately from formalin-fixed tissues (i.e. place in separate sealed plastic bags).
+Slides should be labeled with a pencil and include the owner's last name, date of collection and source.

 - Fresh tissue - Submit 2-5 freshly prepared smears in a slide holder.
 Do not stain or fix the slides.